developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 `Schema.json` - The Zebra-specific function definitions; source for data-driven configuration UI.

-`BundleTools.java` - Java code that converts JSON Managed Configuration objects into bundles.
+`BundleTools.java` - Java source code that converts JSON Managed Configuration objects into bundles.

 > NOTE: Zebra provides no warranty or support for these sample files.